OkbaHamdi/OkbaHamdi/README.md

 I'm a Computer Science student and competitive programmer .</br>
 I like to learn the details behind every complex system .</br>
 I aim to acquire extendable knowledge in anything with relation to Algorithms,Mobile Development,Web ansd Crypto...</br>
-I always try to learn something  !</br>
+I always try to learn something new  !</br>
 feel free to connect with me !</br>

 <!--